mzhengg/job-extraction-pipeline/README.md

 At first, I intended to use AWS Lambda to trigger the pipeline to run.
 However, I realized this wasn't necessary and it only added an extra layer of complexity.
 I encountered a lot of difficulty running headless Chrome in a container.
 After days of searching, I stumbled across this repo: https://github.com/umihico/docker-selenium-lambda.
 The repo provides a Dockerfile that builds a container that runs Chrome using the AWS Lambda RIE (Runtime Interface Emulator).
 Even though I won't be using AWS Lambda, this Dockerfile provides a convenient way to Dockerize my selenium web crawler for deployment to AWS Fargate.

+First the `get_page_links` function is executed which takes 3 parameters: job, location, and number of pages.
+It takes these parameters and grabs the links to each page that is to be scraped.

 #### Steps

 1. Build the image: